jdarling/d3rrc/readme.md

 would be a description of the example as well.
 The Source block (from //SOURCE DUMP) should be copied from another example into new examples.

 Properties should utilize the Support.getProps function.
-I know it isn't perfect yet, but it will be improved over time.
+I know it isn't perfect yet, but it will be improved over time and it ensures that the property values get converted to the proper types from their default string representation.

-All Charts should be implemented in JSX in the lib folder and then added to the charts.js file in the root folder.
+All Charts should be implemented in JSX in the src folder and then added to the charts.js file in the root folder.

 LICENSE